 - Alexa Wood ’16 is an AmeriCorps VISTA for Metro Denver Homeless Initiative and Metro Community Provider Network to build capacity for programs helping people experiencing homelessness in Denver, Colorado.

-- Shannon Clark '15 (anthropology and history double major, Honor's College) has been accepted to the Masters International Program for the MA in Public Anthropology Program at American University.
-This program combines graduate study with Peace Corps service.
-She plans to continue to work on issues related to sustainability and her interests in energy extraction.
-Her honor's thesis, "Native Land Foreign Capital: A Historical Study and Anthropological Analysis" grew out of fieldwork she undertook in Native Alaska and is the basis for her interest in public anthropology.
+- Shannon Clark '15 (anthropology and history double major, Honor's College) has been accepted to the PhD in Anthropology Program at American University.
+She previously received her MA in Public Anthropology through American's Masters International Program (this program combines graduate study with Peace Corps service).
+Her honor's thesis at Appalachian State was entitled, "Native Land Foreign Capital: A Historical Study and Anthropological Analysis" grew out of fieldwork she undertook in Native Alaska and is the basis for her interest in public anthropology.

 - Jarre Hamilton '15 has been accepted to the PhD in Anthropology Program (concentration in archaeology) at the University of California at Berkeley with a George Foster and Mary LeCron Fellowship.